dosimont/paje_installer/README.md

 Paje Installer
 ==============

-Script which allows to install Pajé visualization tool and its dependencies (GNUstep and necessary libraries)
+Script that enables to install Pajé visualization tool and its dependencies (GNUstep and necessary libraries)

 ###Step 1) Install necessary libraries